ESZlab/Population_genomics/Popillia_japonica/Variant calling/Variant calling.md

 # VARIANT CALLING

 The following document describe the procedure from raw WGS reads to the two final snp datasets used in population analyses.
-The procedure follows the tutorial by Mark Ravinet & Joana Meier associated to the Physalia course on 'Speciation & Population Genomics'.
+The procedure builds over the tutorial by Mark Ravinet & Joana Meier associated to the Physalia course on 'Speciation & Population Genomics'.
 The latter can be found at https://speciationgenomics.github.io/

 ## TRIMMING

 The following commands will perform quality trimming on the raw Illumina reads (.fastq.gz).
 R1 and R2 reads for one individual (i.e. the raw data) are here conventionally named XXX_1.fastq.gz and XXX_2.fastq.gz.
 The commands are to be repeated on all individuals.
+Raw sequence data are available from the NCBI’s SRA database within BioProject ID PRJNA860365 under accessions SRR20647930, SRR20647937, SRR20647939, SRR2064794, SRR20647946 and SRR22354722-SRR22354802.
+See manuscript for details.

 ### Required software
 fastp

 ### Input files
 `XXX_1.fastq.gz` Raw data, R1 reads
 `XXX_2.fastq.gz` Raw data, R2 reads

 ### Commands